krajwade/psrcatpy/README.md

 Provides a nice wrapper around the psrcat queries and returns a JSON string of all parameters that we asked for

+At the moment it takes a fixed number parameters (Name, Period, DM, RA, DEC, S1400) but will be made flexible soon

+Also returns only those sources that have all these parameter values populated in the psrcat database.

 Requirements:

+psrcat installed

 Works on python 3.7